 As an admin, you have a responsibility to track the OneDrive storage and alert your fruitful colleagues to keep the used space within the limits.
 One thing that is a nuisance when you’re a global admin is that you need to go inside each and every OneDrive and check the available space.

 That’s where SysKit Security Manager can help you out.
-The new version of the tool will list all the OneDrives and corresponding storage inside your tenant.
-From the OneDrive dashboard, you will be able to see who is about to exceed the limit and whose OneDrives are inactive.
-You can expect this feature in the early October, but until then you can check our roadmap.
+The tool lists all the OneDrive accounts and corresponding storage inside your tenant.
+From the OneDrive screen, you can see who is about to exceed the limit and which OneDrive accounts are inactive.